Karcen/Karcen/README.md

   *Sectoral growth dynamics, domestic linkages, and GVC movement in Pakistan: A single and multi-regional input-output modeling approach*.
   Submitted to *Review of Development Economics*.

-- **Zheng, J., Khan, J., & Alam, Z.**
-  *Agglomeration economies and regional inequalities: Theory and evidence from provincial China*.
-  *Journal of Chinese Economic and Business Studies*. *(Minor Revision)*

 - **Xiao, X., Khan, J., & Zheng, J.**
   *Structural changes and sectoral linkages: Unveiling the ICT sector’s role in China and India*.
   Submitted to *Telecommunication Policy*.

-- **Zheng, J., Zhao, Z., & Liu, Y.**
-  *Investigating Chinese students' behavior towards water saving*.
-  Submitted to *International Journal of Social Sciences and Sustainability (IJSSS)*.

 ##### Published
+- **Zheng, J., Khan, J., & Alam, Z.**
+  *Agglomeration economies and regional inequalities: Theory and evidence from provincial China*.
+  *Journal of Chinese Economic and Business Studies*.

 - **Khan, J., & Li, Y.** (2023).
   *Linkages and structural changes in the Chinese financial sector, 1996–2018: A network and input–output approach*.